antunjurkovic-collab/dual-native-pattern/CORE-SPEC.md

 - Security and privacy considerations (summary)

 This specification **does not** define:
-- Protocol-specific implementations (see domain guides)
+- Protocol-specific implementations (see [/bindings](/bindings) for HTTP, SQL, streaming, and object storage profiles)
 - Encoding formats (JSON, Avro, Protobuf—left to implementers)
 - Authentication/authorization mechanisms (domain-specific)